xperimex/xperimex.github.io/_posts/2022-08-06-panorama-homography.md

 <p>Even this struggles to capture how well the Grand Canyon lives up to its name.</p>
 </center>

-If you have an Android phone, you can get even more incredible types of otherwise impossible photos with Google's staple Photo Spheres:
+Something about the extreme wide angle capturing more than what your eye can behold all at once makes it truly magical.
+And, if you have an Android phone, you can get even more incredible types of otherwise impossible photos with Google's staple Photo Spheres:

 <img src="/img/panorama-homography/PHOTOSPHERE.jpg">
 <center style="color: #666;">